rosvall/makita-lxt-protocol/basic_info_cmd.md

 #### Overload (nybbles 50, 51)
 8 bit integer.

-Probably only applicable for type5 or type6 batteries.

-Used in battery health calculation by the BTC04 for batteries NOT of types 0, 2 or 3.

-Must be non-zero for the battery to be of type 0.

-Some observed values in BL18xx batteries: 26, 30, 31, 32, 34

 For type5 and type6 batteries, BTC04 calculates overload percentage as follows:

 ```python
 p = 5*x - 160
 ```

+Must be non-zero for the battery to be of type 0.

+Some observed values in BL18xx batteries: 26, 30, 31, 32, 34

 #### Cycle count (nybbles 52..55)
 13 bit integer.

+Valid for all battery types.

 Number of charge-discharge cycles the battery has been through.

 #### Health calculation for type5 and type6
-For batteries of type 5 (F0513 based) or type6 (10 cell, likely BL36xx),
+For batteries of type 5 (F0513 based) or type 6 (10 cell, likely BL36xx).

 BTC04 calculates *h*, its health rating on a scale from 0 to 4, from the above raw values for capacity, overdischarge, cycle count, and overload: